dexX7/mastercoin-tools/README.md

 usage of Bitcoin Core
 * Confirmed to be working on Microsoft Windows 7 x64 (this was tested only)
-* Parsing and validating of all Mastercoin based transactions starting from block 249498 up to the current height of almost 300000 takes about **8 minutes** on a cheaper VPS
+* Parsing and validating of all Mastercoin based transactions starting from block 249498 up to the current height of almost 300000 takes about **8 minutes** on a cheap VPS

 ### How this is done ###